Max1Truc/netntlmv2-empty-checker/README.md

 ## Thanks

- - Thanks to felipee07 for his repository providing a Python implementation of some parts of the NetNTLMv2 algorithm : https://github.com/felipee07/netNTLMv2
+ - Thanks to felipee07 for his (or her) [repository](https://github.com/felipee07/netNTLMv2) providing a Python implementation of some parts of the NetNTLMv2 algorithm
  - Thanks to the [davenport unofficial documentation](http://davenport.sourceforge.net/ntlm.html) on NTLM, NTLMv2 and NetNTLMv2